-I am grateful to Julia Bursten, Simon Garcia, Eugen Schwarz, and Michael Weisberg for helpful guidance on chemical bonding.
-I also thank Diana Buchwald, Tony Duncan, Wayne Myrvold, David Snoke, Travis Norsen, Giovanni Valente, and Allan Walstad for their advice and assistance.
+The author is grateful to Julia Bursten, Simon Garcia, Eugen Schwarz, and Michael Weisberg for helpful guidance on chemical bonding.
+The author also thanks Diana Buchwald, Tony Duncan, Wayne Myrvold, David Snoke, Travis Norsen, Giovanni Valente, and Allan Walstad for their advice and assistance.